GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 1. _Scroll_ in response to input.
 1. _Route input_ efficiently to the right places so that developer scripts and other subsystems can respond.

-The contents to render are a stream of raw input events from touch screens, mice, keyboards, and other hardware devices.
+The _contents_ to render are a tree of _frames_ for each browser tab, plus the browser UI.
-And, a tree of frames for each browser tab, plus the browser UI.
+And, a stream of raw input events from touch screens, mice, keyboards, and other hardware devices.

 Each frame includes:

 1. DOM state